-Normally there is an air gap at the top of the water heater tank which acts as a pressure buffer.
+Normally there is an air gap at the top of the water heater tank, which acts as a pressure buffer.
 In time, however, heated water may expand and fill this air gap, causing a slight increase in water pressure.
 This may cause the P-T valve to "weep" until the air gap is manually replaced.

-Operate this valve only when the water heater and engine cooling system are cold!
+Hot water can escape from tank causing injury.
+Operate this valve only when the water heater and engine cooling system are cold.